 Pathrise is a full service organization that helps fellows with every component of the job search.
 Our mentors have years of experience on both sides of the hiring table.
 Fellows receive 1-on-1 support every step of the way and participate in workshops and personalized sessions that focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, negotiation, and more.

 Our program is flexible.
-There are only 4 hours of group sessions per week.
-Fellows can schedule 1-on-1s when they need help The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+There are only 2-4 hours of sessions per week.
+Fellows can schedule 1-on-1s when they need help.
+The Pathrise income share agreement means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments or deposits.